BubuBiB00/StayingAlive/README.md

 # StayingAlive
-Staying Alive is our school intern fitness porgram.
+Staying Alive is our school's fitness porgram.